-As part of the ‘Healthier Futures’ partnership, we have set up ‘Black Country Voices’ – an online citizens’ panel to give local people greater say.
-The panel has more than 1650 members who represent people who live, work and use health and care services across the Black Country and West Birmingham.
+‘Black Country Voices’ is our online citizens’ panel - it gives local people greater say.
+We aim for the panel to represent people who live, work and use health and care services across the Black Country and West Birmingham.
 They will take part in online surveys, sharing their views and feedback about planning and improving local health and care services.

 Their views will be shared with health and care decision makers to help improve services.
 We will give panel members regular feedback on the results of survey they part in and how their views are being used to influence developments.